All merchant accounts have a contract and a term; some merchant account contracts do not have an early termination fee.

 The majority of merchant account contracts declare the amount of a termination fee within the fine print of the agreement.
 However, some processors such as First Data declare the amount of the termination fee on the application portion of paperwork, and then refer to the fee from within the merchant account contract.

-Don't assume that a processor does not charge a termination fee simply because one is not visible on the merchant account application.
-Termination fees are often buried deep with the fine print of the merchant processing agreement.
-If you don't see a termination mentioned in either the application or the agreement, ask the processor where to look to verify the amount of the termination fee, if any.
+Don’t assume that a processor does not charge a termination fee simply because one is not visible on the merchant account application.
+Processors often bury termination fees deep within the fine print.
+If you don’t see a termination mentioned in either the application or the agreement, ask the processor where to look to verify the amount of the termination fee, if any.

 A prorated termination fee will decrease over time.
-The following is an example of a prorate termination fee set forth in a merchant account contract:
+Here’s an example of a prorated termination fee set forth in a merchant account contract:

 “Merchant shall pay … the sum of (i) $350.00 if terminated before completion of the first year of the Initial Term; or (ii) $250.00 if terminated after completion of the first year of the Initial Term …”